Bitvis/krem_plugins/time_task_function/README.md

 # Description

-Measures time it takes to execute a task function.

-Time is printed to tasks.log during job execution.
+Logs task function execution time.
+It also logs date and time for when a task function has started and stopped.
+Logs to _tasks.log_

 # Usage
 It is here assumed that file is located in _\<krem project\>/library\plugins\time\_task\_function_.